 Kansas City Confidential (1952)

-Kansas City Confidential isn’t the slickest show in the film noir canon — but it has plenty of malice crammed into the close ups of its prolific baddies’ sweaty, greedy faces.
+This all time classic slice of Columbia noir has plenty of malice crammed into the close ups of its prolific baddies’ sweaty, greedy faces.

 Unique to Kansas City Confidential are the memorable masks that the hoods wear at the start of the film.
 They don’t these masks so that they cannot recognise each other, and although it doesn’t quite work plot-wise, it is without doubt visually striking.
 The masks are odd, and while bland remain spooky as they retain enough facial features to suggest the barest of personality.